 During Years 9 and 10 students work within PD.H.PE to develop their sense of self, improve their capacity to manage challenging circumstances and develop caring and respectful relationships.
-Through the study of a number of adolescent health contexts students develop their ability to take actions to protect, promote and restore individual and community health.
+Through the study of several adolescent health contexts students develop their ability to take actions to protect, promote and restore individual and community health.